hitesh70738/Final_project_crud_app/README.md

 ![Homepage](https://imgur.com/ci20SVR.jpeg)

-An option of adding players is avaliable to the user where they add players to their team.
-After adding five players to the team the message at the top appears, stating can only have five players in a team.
+An option of adding players is avaliable to the user, where they can add players to their team.
+A maximum of 5 players can be addeed to the team.
+After adding five players a message at the top appears, stating 'can only have five players in a team'.
 Another message is there which informs the user that if the club and height is not known then leave it blank:

 ![Add-players](https://imgur.com/47R5Xtp.jpeg)